mrkaleArduinoLib/gbj_appthingsboard/README.md

 ## isSubscribed()

 #### Description
-The method returns a flag whether the device is successfully subscribed to the IoT platform.
+The method returns a flag whether the RPC functions RE successfully subscribed to the IoT platform.

 #### Syntax
     bool isSubscribed()